-In the case of electrostatics, one can see that the equation (14b) in T_E corresponds to the equation (4) of T_P .
-Equation (14a) is a new addition, however; again, the reason it is not needed in T_P is because, translated using (12), it becomes the mathematical truth that
+In the case of electrostatics, one can see that the equation (14b) in $T_E$ corresponds to the equation (4) of $T_P$ .
+Equation (14a) is a new addition, however; again, the reason it is not needed in $T_P$ is because, translated using (12), it becomes the mathematical general contexts, settling issues about the reducibility of gauge potentials to holonomies turns upon subtleties concerning the base points of the holonomy maps: see [Rosenstock and Weatherall, 2015].
+(My thanks to a referee for bringing this to my attention.)